pawonrat-kh/DataPipeline_PostgreSql_Airflow/README.md

   6. Delete file after inserted: I deleted the file after the insert task finished.
   When all tasks are successful or some tasks fail it will send a notification to the email that you set.

-This is the result of the DAG graph when tasks are completely successful.
+This is the result of the DAG graph when tasks are completely successful:

 ![image](https://github.com/pawonrat-kh/DataPipeline_PostgreSql_Airflow/assets/90255313/760f676f-c05e-4a13-8763-1b43c69e91ff)

 ## The problem that I found and resolved it
 * 1. The first time on the download data task, I was going to use the wget library in Python but I found a problem when I installed the wget PyPI version in requirements.txt also in Dockerfile and then ran the Docker.
-It did not identify the wget library so I used the Bash command to download data instead.
+It did not recognize the wget library so I used the Bash command to download data instead.
   2. The first time on sent email notifications about task status, I used Airflow EmailOperator but it had limited about setting details of the task status, thus I used to set parameters in Environment Airflow or docker-compose.yaml file instead.

 ## Skills